America: Imagine the World Without Her: Critical response

 America was not screened for critics, and some have criticized it as an "offensive, right-wing propaganda"; The Times-Picayune reported that that the first handful of reviews were "not particularly glowing", saying that the reviews essentially labeled the film as "partisan".
+Metacritic, which uses a weighted average, assigned the film a score of 15 out of 100, based on 11 critics, indicating "overwhelming dislike".
 According to The Hollywood Reporters Paul Bond, the film performed well in its limited theatrical release, "overcoming several negative reviews in the mainstream media".
-Bond reported, "Conservatives... seem thrilled with the movie."
-USA Todays Bryan Alexander said, "America was savaged by mainstream critics...
-It received an 8% critical score on RottenTomatoes.com...
+Bond reported, "Conservatives ... seem thrilled with the movie."
+USA Todays Bryan Alexander said, "America was savaged by mainstream critics ...
+It received an 8% critical score on RottenTomatoes.com ...
 But the film received an 88% positive audience score on the same website."

 Joe Leydon of Variety gave America one and a half stars out of five, calling it "a slick, sprawling celebration of American exceptionalism that could, much like its predecessor, make a bundle by rigorously reinforcing the deeply held beliefs and darkest suspicions of its target audience".
 Leydon said the acting in the historical re-enactments was of inconsistent quality.
 The critic found that D'Souza gave screen time to those with whom he disagreed, but said, "For the most part, however, D'Souza gives the impression of someone obsessed with whitewashing any and all dark chapters in U.S. history books."
 Leydon commended the documentary's "tech values" as well as composer Bryan E. Miller's opening theme.
 The Hollywood Reporters Stephen Farber also gave the film one and a half stars out of five, saying that D'Souza overstated "anti-American tenets ostensibly running rampant in our society" and that his responses to critiques of America "aren't very convincing".
 Farber said of the film's production quality, "The battle scenes are competent but no more than that, and the performances are perfunctory at best."
 Farber said the historical re-enactments would not impress moviegoers who had seen many other historical films, though he called Ben Huddleston's cinematography "striking".
 The critic concluded, "Here is one more dubious piece of agitprop that will delight the author's fans and have very little impact on his opponents."